kumaraditya1999/To-do-App/README.md

 ![modify](https://github.com/kumaraditya1999/To-do-app/blob/master/screen%20shots/modify.png)
 ![notes](https://github.com/kumaraditya1999/To-do-app/blob/master/screen%20shots/notes_page.png)
 ### PS
 It uses jquery cdn so it may be slow to operate sometime based of the internet connection .
-This is just a starting project but feel free to raise an issue :smiley:.
+This is just a simple project but feel free to raise an issue :smiley:.